-PacifiCorp is pleased with the progress made in implementing the KHSA and appreciates the efforts and involvement of the numerous KHSA parties, tribes, and involved state and federal agencies who have contributed to the implementation activities noted in this report.
+PacifiCorp is pleased with the progress made in implementing the KHSA and the various measures that are resulting in improvements to water quality and fish habitat.
+PacifiCorp notes the significant contributions of KHSA parties, tribes, and involved state and federal agencies in these efforts.